ibm-cloud-docs/billing-usage/billing-faq.md

 {: #bandwidth-usage}
 {: faq}

 {{site.data.keyword.cloud_notm}} systems monitor all inbound and outbound traffic for a server regardless of the type of traffic.
 Based on the allocated bandwidth for a server, overages are assessed for excess traffic, which is monitored at the network switch level.
 Monitor your bandwidth usage with bandwidth graphs.
-For information, see [Viewing bandwidth graphs](/docs/bare-metal?topic=bare-metal-bm-view-bandwidth-graphs).
+For more information, see [Viewing bandwidth graphs](/docs/bare-metal?topic=bare-metal-bm-view-bandwidth-graphs).

 ## How do I prevent bandwidth overages?
 {: #bandwidth-usage-overages}